jeremytammik/tbc/a/1878_au_roundtable_not.md

 Over 20 participants attended from all around the world.

-I took some notes.
+I took the following notes.

-Although the session was covered by a non-disclosure agreement or [NDA](https://en.wikipedia.org/wiki/Non-disclosure_agreement) covering forward-looking statements, nothing critically confidential was discussed, so I feel free to share them here with you as well.
+The session was covered by a non-disclosure agreement or [NDA](https://en.wikipedia.org/wiki/Non-disclosure_agreement) covering forward-looking and confidential statements.

+Nothing critical was actually discussed, so I feel free to share them here with you as well.

 ####<a name="2"></a> Revit API Expert Roundtable and Feedback Session